xuqingkuang/react-redux-boilerplate/README.md

 * Redux 3.6 (Predictable state container)
 * Sass css pre-processor with lint
 * Yarn supported
+* Webpack 2 + webpack-dev-server 2
-* Redux Devtools for Chrome Extension supported(Better than redux-logger)
+* Redux Devtools for Chrome Extension supported (Better than redux-logger)
 * Browser live reload

 If you are interested, please read the `package.json` file for all installed modules.